 V. Identification of the primary persons who will benefit from or be significantly affected by each object within the plan.

-See Performance Indicator Documentation attached for each objective.
+See the Performance Indicator Documentation attached for each performance indicator.

 VI.
 An explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective, or strategy.